temmyscope/old_altvel/readme.md

 LaraFell takes the pain out of development by easing common tasks used in many web projects, such as:

 - Php Controller Array Structure [Restricts endpoints/pages accessible, making development on a production server a possiblity]
-- [Simple, efficient & fast routing engine].
+- Simple, efficient & fast routing engine.
 - Php Array Syntax For Database data retrieval & manipulation
 - Supports all PHP PDO supported database types
-- Improved Model class for eloquent data retrieval[method chaining]
+- Model class for eloquent data retrieval[method chaining]
 - Engineer Console:
 	=>Build Controllers from Console
-	[ To see all commands: php Engineer]
+	[ To see all commands enter: php Engineer]

 	=>Build Model from console

 	=>Build Api from Console

-	=>Automatically generate keys for secured session, cookie and salt
+	=>Automatically generate keys for secured session, cookie and salt [Also set using composer's create-project command]

 - All Form Data are accessible through the Request Model and are pre-sanitized